nfe/woo-nfe/README.txt

 = 1.0.4 =
 * Fix support to issue invoices without all address fields filled
 * Fix trigger to issue invoices on specific status

+= 1.2.5 =
+* Added option to require an address when issuing an invoice.
+* Fixed a bug where zero orders could be issued.
+* Added notice in the order list when a order is zeroed.